The CTU Prague Relational Learning Repository: Abstract

 \section{Abstract}

-The aim of the CTU Prague Relational Learning Repository is to support machine learning research with multi-relational data.
-The repository currently contains 50 SQL databases hosted on a public MySQL server located at relational.fit.cvut.cz.
-A searchable meta-database provides metadata (e.g., the number of tables in the database, the number of rows and columns in the tables, the number of foreign key constraints between tables).
+The aim of the Prague Relational Learning Repository is to support machine learning research with multi-relational data.
+The repository currently contains 148 SQL databases hosted on a public MySQL server located at \url{relational.fel.cvut.cz}.
+The server is provided by CTU, the Czech technical university, to support the relational machine learning community.
+A searchable meta-database provides metadata (e.g., the number of tables in the database, the number of rows and columns in the tables, the number of self-relationships).